hoangnguyen2809/hoangnguyen2809.github.io/_portfolio/portfolio-6.md

 ## Tools

-- Network, service discovery with Nmap
+- Nmap – for network and service discovery

-- Vulnerability detection using targeted NSE scripts
+- Nmap Scripting Engine (NSE) – to run targeted vulnerability checks

-- Vulnerability scanner Nessus
+- Nessus – for in-depth vulnerability scanning and reporting
-- Documentation and analysis of attack paths and mitigation strategies

-(to be continued...)
+- Metasploit Framework – for exploiting identified vulnerabilities and post-exploitation

 ## Key Takeaways

-Gained practical experience in reconnaissance, vulnerability scanning, and exploitation using industry-standard tools like Nmap, Metasploit.
-Learned to identify and assess vulnerable services (e.g., SMB, FTP, HTTP) on target machines through version scanning and targeted Nmap scripts.
+- Developed hands-on proficiency in the penetration testing kill chain: reconnaissance → scanning → exploitation

+- Practiced using industry-standard tools to simulate real-world attack scenarios in a safe environment

+- Gained insight into system misconfigurations and exploitable weaknesses in outdated OS platforms

 [Read Full Writeup](https://hoangnguyen2809.github.io/posts/2025/05/vultest/)